 • I don’t recommend cooking a turkey any larger than 15 lbs.
 It’s much better to cook 2 smaller turkeys.
 (Better flavor, texture, and double the drumsticks!)

-• Be sure to save the carcass and any additional scraps for making stock.
+• Be sure to save the carcass and any additional scraps for making stock for soup!

 • For a smaller group, try my easy roast chicken recipe.